rh-fieldwork/ceph-canary/README.md

   1. The user workload monitoring must be enabled on the OCP cluster.
 Please refer to the OpenShift documentation below on how to do this.

     https://docs.openshift.com/container-platform/4.6/monitoring/enabling-monitoring-for-user-defined-projects.html

-  2. The cluster must have a ceph rbd storage class.

       $ oc get sc
       NAME                          PROVISIONER                             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE
       local-volumes                 kubernetes.io/no-provisioner            Delete          WaitForFirstConsumer   false                  29d